th-nuernberg/inference-orchestrator/WORKFLOW.md

 ![Client Request Flow Diagram](./imgs/WORKFLOW_01.png)

-### 2. Timeout Management Workflow

-# Request Handling Workflow - Scenario 2
+## Request Handling Workflow - Scenario 2

 In this scenario, we outline the workflow for handling a client request when ML-Service 1 is already running.